Learn About the Process and Procedure Involved in a NJ Guardianship From A – Z

 New Jersey laws and court rules govern a guardianship proceeding.
-The alleged incapacitated person is entitled to legal representation throughout the process including any hearing, and the court will always appoint a lawyer for the allegedly incapacitated person to confirm that he or she is in fact “incapacitated”.
+If someone is alleged to be incapacitated, he or she is entitled to legal representation throughout the process including any courtroom hearing.
+The judge assigned to the case will always appoint a lawyer for the allegedly incapacitated person to confirm that he or she is in fact “incapacitated”.
 Legal representation is an important safeguard that protects all of us from the potential abuse of others to deprive us of our rights, dignity and freedom.

-The purpose of a guardianship hearing is for the court to determine if an alleged incapacitated person is in fact incapacitated and, if so, to what extent this individual requires assistance.
-If a determination is made that the person is indeed incapacitated, the court decides if the person seeking the role of guardian is and will be a responsible guardian.
+The purpose of a guardianship hearing is for the court to determine if an incapacitated person who is alleged to be incapacitated is in fact incapacitated.
+If so, then the focus shifts to determining the level of assistance the individual requires and ordering protection equal to that level of need.
+If a determination is made that the person is incapacitated, the court will also decide if the person seeking the role of guardian should be appointed as legal guardian.

-To qualify a guardian can be any competent adult — a spouse, an adult child, another family member, a friend, a neighbor or a professional guardian (a professional guardian is an unrelated person who has received special training).
+To qualify as a guardian the proposed guardian must hold standing meaning some meaningful relationship with the alleged incapacitated person, for example, a spouse, an adult child, another family member, a friend, a neighbor or a professional guardian (a professional guardian is an unrelated person who has received special training in guardianship).

-Even before a guardianship proceeding is ever filed, a competent individual may nominate a proposed guardian through a durable power of attorney in case he or she ever needs a guardian.
+Here’s a helpful tip.
+Even before a guardianship proceeding is ever filed, a competent individual can nominate a proposed guardian if they lose competency in the future by signing a durable power of attorney.

-Sometimes a guardian does not have to be a person at all — it can be a representative of a non-profit agency or a public or private corporation.
-If the court finds a person is incapacitated and a suitable guardian can’t be found, courts in many states, including New Jersey, can appoint a “public guardian” through a publicly financed agency that serves this purpose.
+Sometimes a court appointed guardian is not a person at all — instead a representative of a non-profit agency or a public or private corporation can be appointed.
+If the court finds that a suitable guardian can’t be found, courts in many states, including New Jersey, can appoint a “public guardian” through a publicly financed agency that serves this purpose.

 Let’s Get Into a Detailed Discussion About New Jersey Guardianship Procedures